The Victims’ Register

 If you are the victim of an offence you are eligible to be placed on the DCS Victims' Register.
 You can also be eligible if a person dies as a result of the crime and you are part of their immediate family.

 The offender must also be in prison or under a supervision order in the community.

 We can sometimes help those who have not been directly impacted by the offence in question.

-For example when you have given evidence in court or you are victim if domestic violence victim and the offender is in prison for an unrelated crime
+For example when you have given evidence in court or you are victim of domestic violence and the offender is in prison for an unrelated crime.

 Each case will be slightly different but we will help where we can.
 If you have questions you should contact us.

 You are not eligible if you committed or took part in the crime.